SystemsApproach/private5g/software/directory.rst

 Docker Images

  | https://registry.aetherproject.org

+Note that as of version 1.20.8, Kubernetes uses the `Contanierd
+<https://containerd.io/>`__ runtime system instead of Docker.
+This is
+transparent to anyone using Aether, which manages containers indirectly through Kubernetes (e.g., using ``kubectl``), but does impact anyone directly using the Docker toolchain.

 The Aether CI/CD pipeline keeps the above artifact repos in sync with the source repos, which can be found here: